Neotys-Labs/helm-dynamic-infrastructure/nlweb-dynamic-infrastructure-user/README.md

 ## Details

-This chart create:
+This chart creates:
- 1. A namespace call `my-release`
+ 1. A namespace called `my-release`
- 1. A role with these rules:
+ 1. A role with the following rules:
 	``` yaml
 	rules:
 	- apiGroups: [ "", "apps", "extensions" ]